Markham Moor Scorer Building: Petrol station

-The building was originally designed and built as a petrol station; it was operated by National Benzole from 1960 until it was taken over by Little Chef in 1989.
+The building was designed and built as Markham Moor Filling Station, with planning from East Retford Rural District; it was operated by National Benzole from 1960 until it was taken over by Happy Eater in 1982.

 While the canopy was designed as an architectural curiosity, it was also designed to catch the eye of a motorist, giving them plenty of time to pull into the petrol station.